ambrop72/aprinter/README.md

 Hardware PWM can be used for heaters, fans or lasers.
 In all cases a board-specific procedure needs to be followed where a `PWM_SERVICE` expression specifying the PWM configuration is constructed.
 This is described later, first the application of this to heaters, fans and lasers is shown.

-For heaters and fans, the PWM_SERVICE needs to be wrapped in HardPwmService before being used as the PwmService parameter in PrinterMainHeaterParams or PrinterMainFanParams, like this:
+For *heaters and fans*, the `PWM_SERVICE` needs to be wrapped in `HardPwmService` before being used as the PwmService parameter in `PrinterMainHeaterParams` or `PrinterMainFanParams`, like this:

 ```
 #include <aprinter/printer/pwm/HardPwm.h>